nicolaka/ucp-sd-ra/ra.md

 6. If you need to scale the voting-app service, you can simply scale it using docker-compose.
 Interlock will add the newly added container to the voting-app backend.

 ## Summary

-The introduction of UCP had enabled both developers and operations team seamlessly deploy Docker applications on a secure, scalable, and